 - Abortion was common and relatively safe during this time.

 - Abortion statutes were enacted in the nineteenth century in order to protect the life of the mother rather than the life of the embryo or fetus.

 - The moving force behind the nineteenth-century statutes was the attempt of the male medical profession to suppress competition from competing practitioners of alternative forms of medicine.

 The book looks at these myths and sets forth the history of abortion and abortion law in English and American society and finds that abortion was treated as a serious crime.
-The book is an exhaustive look at the topic with smaller print and topping out at over 1200 page.
-As such it is a must for any legal researcher on the topic.
+It is an exhaustive look at the topic at over 1,200 pages, a must for any legal researcher on the history of abortion.